What Is the Asylum Clock?

 - If your clock was stopped for 45 days, you must wait 150 + 45 = 195 days.

-The AsyClock calculator handles this automatically — just enter your I-589 receipt date and your CSOL stoppage days.
+For affirmative USCIS cases, the AsyClock calculator handles this estimate automatically when you enter your I-589 receipt date and CSOL stoppage days.
+For EOIR cases, use your EOIR asylum EAD clock record.

 The 180-Day Rule: When You Receive Your EAD

-Even after you file Form I-765 at the 150-day mark, USCIS will not approve or issue your EAD until 180 days have passed since your I-589 receipt date (plus stoppage days).
+Even after you file Form I-765 at the 150-day mark, USCIS will not approve or issue your EAD until 180 days of asylum clock time have accrued.

 | Milestone | Days Required | What You Can Do |